 When your child goes to the toilet frequently, the chances of constipation reduce as it lowers the chance of your child holding it in.
 You can devise a routine where your child would have to go to the toilet when they get up or at a pre-decided time during the day.
 Over time, their body will learn the routine and they will not hold in their poop even if they are in a different environment.

 Along with a fibre-rich diet and good toilet habits, an active child keeps the digestive system active.
 Even if your child doesn’t play sports, a simple 30-minute stroll in the park every day can help.

 Diet of Kids to Prevent Constipation

 Diet is critical when it comes having a healthy digestive system and nothing says it better than fibres.
-Fibre is divided into two types: soluble and insoluble fibres.
-Soluble fibres have a host of health benefits such as maintaining a healthy blood pressure.
+There are two types of fibre: soluble and insoluble fibres.
+Soluble fibres are offer a host of health benefits.
 Sources of soluble fibre include carrots and oatmeal.
 Insoluble fibres do not have much nutritional value but help in improve bowel movement.
 Sources of insoluble fibres include corn, beets and green beans.
 Though fibres are good, overloading your child with fibre too quickly may lead to digestive issues such as bloating.
 The best approach is to increase the fibre content of their diet in a restrained manner.

 |Dietary Foods||Fibre Content||Amount|